By Lakshmi Sangaranarayanan, Director, Student Residence

 But make sure you can still study and have time for friends.
-Limit work hours to 10-12 per week.
+Limit work hours to 10–12 per week.
 For a short commute and to meet fellow students, consider a job on campus—there are plenty.
-See Centre for Student Involvement and Careers for more information.
+Stop by the Centre for Student Involvement and Careers for more information.

 5. Advocate for yourself

 If you need something, ask for it.
-You can start by asking the person right next to you.
-If they can’t help, seek out suggestions about who can.
+Start by asking the person right next to you.
+If they can’t help, seek suggestions about who can.
 And if you have a legitimate complaint (about, say, your living situation or a grade you received), propose a solution.

 7. It’s OK to just be roommates—not fast friends

 You might not become forever friends with your roommate(s), but you do need to find a way to live together respectfully.
-Make a contract with your roommate(s) that outlines housekeeping standards, schedules, and costs; using/borrowing each other’s things; and a policy on guests.
-If you live in residence, ask your Residence Advisor for the roommate contract that can help you and your roommate(s) discuss your expectations.
+Make a contract with your roommate(s) that outlines housekeeping standards, schedules and costs; using and borrowing each other’s things; and a policy on guests.
+If you live in residence, ask your Residence Advisor for the roommate agreement that can help you and your roommate(s) discuss your expectations.

 8. Do something